Transference

 Dig deeper with Sebastian →

-we may view countertransference as a joint creation between patient and analyst, implying as it does the significance of both the analyst's subjective responses and the projected aspects of the patient's inner world.
+countertransference as a joint creation between patient and analyst, implying as it does the significance of both the analyst’s subjective responses and the projected aspects of the patient’s inner world

-Wiener establishes countertransference as a co-constructed phenomenon rather than a unilateral analyst reaction, making it simultaneously diagnostic and constitutive of the analytic process.
+Wiener reconceptualizes countertransference as a bi-personal co-construction rather than a unilateral analyst reaction, positioning it as both an influence on and a vehicle for understanding the analytic process.

 Wiener, Jan, The Therapeutic Relationship: Transference, Countertransference, and the Making of Meaning, 2009thesis